snowdropquantum/tangled-adjudicate/README.md

 ## Setup

-Create an empty conda environment with Python 3.10, pip install dwave-ocean-sdk matplotlib, open a terminal and do the following to set up the D-Wave stuff (you need a Leap account first for this to work, so get one!):
+Create a virtual environment with Python 3.10, pip install dwave-ocean-sdk matplotlib.

-`dwave auth login`

-`dwave setup --auth`

-`dwave config create --auto-token`

-The full D-Wave setup instructions are [here](https://docs.ocean.dwavesys.com/en/stable/docs_cli.html).
+[Follow the D-Wave setup instructions](https://docs.ocean.dwavesys.com/en/stable/docs_cli.html) if you want to use the QC hardware; if not (for example you just want to use simulated annealing) you don't have to do this.

 ## Tangled Game Graph Specification